clojurebridge-minneapolis/track1-chatter/Pages/Page 4_ Change code.md

      project.clj | 2 +-
      2 files changed, 3 insertions(+), 3 deletions(-)

 The merge brought in the changes.
 If we check the log, we'll see two commits now.
+The initial commit and our "readme.md" changes.

     $: git log
     commit 57aff889c81698394faf8568b63f14130d32599a